 But the same period also witnessed the flowering of black R&B into the distinctive soul style, and the emergence of a number of primarily black singers, groups and music business aficionados who changed the sound of contemporary music as much as the white beat group and protesting folkies.

-Soul music was a natural progression rather than a specific invention – an amalgam of blues, old style R&B, gospel and pop.
+Soul music was a natural progression rather than a specific invention – an amalgam of blues, old-style R&B, gospel and pop.
 And the 1950s had brought a new awareness within the American black community that they should celebrate their heritage, not hide it – and so gospel’s energy and emotional pull began to infiltrate more traditional R&B styles.

 It had been primarily black groups who had initially provided a model for most of the successful white beat groups, but it took some years for the largely white pop audience to turn its ears in the direction of Memphis and Detroit.
-Fortunately, groups like The Beatles and The Rolling Stones made no secret of their influences, and it was partly their praise that helped establish soul.

 Few Beatles’ fans had heard of Smokey Robinson and the Miracles before the Fab Four started drooling over them, while the Stones based their early repertoire on a large variety of black artists – among them Marvin Gaye, Otis Redding and Chuck Berry.